kadiraio/kadiraio.github.io/privacy_policy.md

 ## Links To Other Sites
 Kadira may contain links to other sites that are not operated by us.
 If you click on a third party link, you will be directed to that third party's site.
 We strongly advise you to review the Privacy Policy of every site you visit.

-MeteorHacks Private Limited has no control over, and assumes no responsibility for, the content, privacy policies, or practices of any third party sites or services.
+Kadira Inc. has no control over, and assumes no responsibility for, the content, privacy policies, or practices of any third party sites or services.

 ## Changes To This Privacy Policy
-MeteorHacks Private Limited may update this Privacy Policy from time to time.
+Kadira Inc. may update this Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy on the Kadira.
 You are advised to review this Privacy Policy periodically for any changes.

 ## Contact Us
 If you have any questions about this Privacy Policy, please contact us.

-Email: <hello@meteorhacks.com><br>
+Email: <support@kadira.io><br>
-Address: MeteorHacks Pvt Ltd, Orion City, Colombo 9, Sri Lanka.
+Address: Kadira Inc, 2028 E Ben White Blvd #240-6100, Austin, TX 78741.